HawaiianSpy/blipvert/README.md

 pstage_out(&outStage1, 1, thread_count, width, height, yuvBufPtr, out_stride, false, nullptr);

-// transform the bitmap one slcie at a time.
+// Transform the bitmap one slice at a time.
 Normally these would be assigned in worker threads.

 encodeTransPtr(&inStage0, &outStage0);